Aoi Aso Shrine: History

 According to legend, on September 9, 806, the chief priest of the Aso Shrine, Korimoto Ogata Gonsuke, enshrined the three Aso shrines of Aoi-go, Kuma-gun into the Aoi Aso Shrine.
-Later on, the shrine was rebuild in the middle of the 11th century, and was rebuilt a second time when Sagara Nagayori became the lord of the area in 1198.
+Later on, the shrine was rebuilt in the middle of the 11th century, and was rebuilt a second time when Sagara Nagayori became the lord of the area in 1198.
 The shrine would be renovated continuously, notably again in 1491.

 In the Yatsushiro Nikki (Yatsushiro Diary), it is written that the Yatsushiro-shu of Yatsushiro held a Shinto judgment (Ichimi Shinsui) at Myokenomiya (now Yatsushiro Shrine) on February 23, 1558, regarding the 17 laws enacted on February 26, 1558.
 The "Harui" is a misprint of "Aoi" and refers to this shrine, and it is likely that the public discussion before the enactment and the divine judgment after the enactment took place at this shrine.
 This indicates that the shrine was not only an object of worship for the Sagara clan, but also an entity that controlled their vassals.

 Starting in the early Modern Period, the shrine was known as Aoi Daimyojin.
 Sagara Yorifusa, the 20th generational head of the Sagara family, prayed for victory in battle at this shrine when he left for Korea during the Japanese invasion of Korea in 1597.The shrine was then designated as the head shrine of more than 250 shrines in Kuma County.
 The same year, he donated 1 town and 1,000 paces of rice fields in Ōmura and built a large shrine hall as a reward for praying for victory in battle.
 Although the shrine is an offshoot of Aso Shrine, the relationship with the main Aso Shrine was weak, probably because the Aso family was often at odds with the Sagara clan during the civil war between the Northern and Southern dynasties as well as the Warring States period.
 As a result, the shrine is thought to have had its own religious development independent of the main shrine.

 In August 1872, the shrine was listed as a township level shrine.
 In November 1935, it was promoted to a prefectural level shrine.

 It is located in the floodplain of the Kuma River and has historically suffered floods.
 In 1965, the Kuma River was flooded to a depth of 2.1 m, and in 1971 to a depth of 1.1 m.
 During the 2020 Kyushu floods, the flooded area reached a depth of 4.3 m.
 The shrine itself during the incident was flooded above the ground floor and the parapets Misogi Bridge were damaged by the floodwater.